PradeepRajan88/PrivateInvestigator/README.md

 ## If I had more time

-I would try to optimize further, using the about word-int Map, or if we can assume that the Strings have a fixed structure (for example Name + verb + noun), that's a possibility for optimization.
+I would try to optimize further, using the aforementioned word-int Map.
+If we can assume that the Strings have a fixed structure (for example Name + verb + noun), that's a possibility for optimization.
 If we can assume that phrases like "is", "at a", "the" follow fixed pattern, we can try to remove them from comparison algorithm.
-Also, there is scope to make the code more modular and more readable.

 It would be good to have unit tests for each function in the logic class.

-If I convert this solution into a rest api which accepts the input and returns the output, the solution becomes more usable.
+If I convert this solution into a REST api which accepts the input and returns the output, the solution becomes more usable and testable.

 It is worth looking into various String Metrics algorithms, like Levenshtein distance, and their optimisations and dynamic programming approaches. probably we can adapt their character to character comparison into a fail-fast word-to-word comparison.